 For metabolic stress, the best you can do is to drop out some weight and go for higher reps, looking for that 'muscle-burning' feeling.

 Go at around 40-50% RM, or the load that allows you to perform 12-15 reps to a high intensity degree.

-Separate it from mechanical tension
+Separate metabolic stress from mechanical tension

 If you want to focus on one, it should separated from the other.
 For this, I usually follow two protocol:

 - Do one training focused on metabolic stress and another one on mechanical tension

-If you create a lot of fatigue before lifting high loads to induce mechanical tension, it is most likely we won't be able to lift as much as we could if we were fresh.
+If you create a lot of fatigue before lifting high loads to induce mechanical tension, it is most likely that you won't be able to lift as much as we could if we were fresh.

 Lower rest between sets

 However, it's important that you feel totally recovered in each set to give your best and build up greater adaptations.